omahacodeschool/ruby-prompt__arrays/lib/arrays.md

 # What are some examples of information that would be Arrays as opposed to some other data type?

-A list a cat's favorite things.
+A list of a cat's favorite things.
 All 12 months.
 The alphabet.
 Dinosaur types.
 Prime numbers.

 # What is one way, using Ruby, to retrieve the 6th element in an Array?
 How about the 8th element?
 What happens if you try to retrieve the value of the _9999th_ element (or some element that doesn't exist in the array)?
 Same concept as in strings. the first element in an array is in the 0 position, second is in the 1 position and so on.